 Some people find that getting in touch with others going through the same experience can be helpful.

 How can you help yourself with lifestyle changes?

 Live a healthy lifestyle

-Following a healthy and balanced diet, exercising regularly, getting enough rest, and minimizing stress can all help your body cope with your condition.
+Changes in your diet, exercising regularly, getting enough rest, and minimizing stress may help control your symptoms of Crohn's disease and ulcerative colitis.